What To Do When You Don’t Feel Like Eating During Pregnancy?

 For many women experiencing morning sickness or food aversions during their first trimester of pregnancy, the second trimester is a welcome relief.
 However, some women experience nausea, vomiting, loss of appetite, and food aversions well into the second trimester.

-Women lose their appetite in the second trimester for a number of different reasons than they do in the first.
+Women lose their appetite in the second trimester for several different reasons than they do in the first.
 Some reasons, such as morning sickness, may carry over from the first trimester.
-On the other hand, new issues in the second trimester such as heartburn and constipation can also contribute to losing your appetite.
+On the other hand, new issues in the second trimester, such as heartburn and constipation, can also contribute to losing your appetite.

 Loss Of Appetite During The Third Trimester Of Pregnancy